devophiral/Infrastructure/README.md

 ### Instructions
 1. Clone this repository.
 2. Set up AWS credentials.(IAM user or role)
-3. Modify variables in `variables.tf` if needed.
+3. Modify variables in `global_variable.tf` if needed.
 4. Run `terraform init`, `terraform plan`, `terraform apply`.
 5. Access the deployed application using the provided URL in outputs.